wolfv6/keybrd/doc/keybrd_library_user_guide.md

 Compile and load workflow:

-    1. Open a keybrd sketch in the Arduino IDE (for example Arduino/keybrds/firmware/keybrd_single-layer/keybrd_single-layer_1221_bb/keybrd_single-layer_1221_bb.ino)
+    1. Open a keybrd sketch in the Arduino IDE.
     2. Prepare for loosing control of keyboard and mouse.
     3. On the Arduino IDE, click the Upload button.
-    4. The Teensy boot loader window opens, you might need to press and release the tiny pushbutton on the Teensy circuit board.
+    4. The Teensy boot loader window opens;
+       you might need to press and release the pushbutton on the Teensy circuit board.

 ## Example keybrd sketches
-Example keybrd sketches are in the keybrd_proj/keybrd/examples/ directory.
+Example keybrd sketches are in the [examples](../examples/) directory.
 Extension libraries have their example sketches similarly located.

 The example sketch names use the following conventions.

-    keybrd_extension_feature_version.ino
+    **keybrd_extension_feature_version.ino**

 where
-* **keybrd** indicates a keybrd sketch
-* **extension** is the extension library name e.g. DH, DualMode
+* **keybrd_extension** is the extension library name e.g. keybrd_DH
 * **feature** is distinguishing feature of keybrd sketch e.g. breadboard, LED, sound, Dvorak
 * **version** is version number